American Forts: West

 (1876 - 1894), Buffalo

 Originally located three miles south of the former Fort Reno, on the north bank of the Powder River, and called Cantonment Reno or New Fort Reno (2).
-Due to unhealthful conditions the post was moved in 1877 to its present location three miles west of town on Clear Creek, and renamed.
-The former site remained garrisoned, however, known as McKinney Depot or Reno Station.
-The post became the State Soldiers and Sailors Home in 1905.
+It was renamed in 1877.
+Due to unhealthful conditions the post was moved in July 1878 to its present location three miles west of town on Clear Creek.
+The former site remained lightly garrisoned until 1879, however, known as McKinney Depot or Reno Station.
+A state marker for Cantonment Reno is located three miles south of the old Fort Reno site.
+The actual site is private property.
+Some cellar holes still remain.

 Camp Devin